 Once you arrive to the country where you shall start your studies, you will need to open a bank account.
 You can open any European bank account - in case you already have one, that will do, or an online bank account (eg. Monese).
 Only then can you start receiving your scholarship.
-This process may take up to 1month and therefore we advise students to bring enough money to hold on for the first few months.
+This process may take up to 1 month - 2 months and therefore we advise students to bring enough money to hold on for the first few months.